HackerOS-Linux-System/hk-parser/README.md

 ## Overview

-`hk-parser` is a Rust crate designed to parse and serialize configuration files in the `.hk` format, which is used in Hacker Lang, the programming language for HackerOS.
+`hk-parser` is a Rust crate designed to parse and serialize configuration files in the `.hk` format, which is used in HackerOS.
 The `.hk` format is inspired by INI-like configurations but supports nested structures, comments, strong typing (strings, numbers, booleans, arrays, maps), interpolation (variables and references), and more advanced features like schema validation and derive macros for deserialization into Rust structs.

 This crate aims to provide a professional, robust tool for handling configuration files with the following key features:
 - **Strong Typing**: Support for multiple data types beyond just strings.